 This event has been held successfully for 11 years and has brought the world’s leading dance couples to participate in this prestigious event.
 In 1984 the Professional American Style Championships was split into American Smooth and American Rhythm divisions.
 This split produced radical changes in this style.
 In 1995 ABC formed a joint venture with the Ballroom Dance Division at Brigham Young University to organize and run the US National Pre-Teen, Junior, Youth and Amateur Cabaret Championships in Provo, UT in March of each year.
 This is due to the very large population of young dancers in the inter-mountain area.
 Commencing in 1996, the US National Professional Standard Championships and the US National Professional Rising Star Standard Competition have joined the other U.S. Championships taking place in Provo.

-Martin Chiang has been the CEO and Board of Director of American ballroom Company (ABC) since 1997, and current Chairman of the Board, President, and CEO of American Ballroom Company since 2005.
+Martin Chiang is the current Chairman of the Board & President of the American Ballroom Company since 2005.
 He is an honorary adviser for the World Dance Council (WDC) President and Presidium.
 He also was a member of Board of Trustees of United States Imperial Society of Teachers of Dancing (USISTD) for 5 years and currently an honorary National Committee member of USISTD.